 Dr. Schulz started her career in higher education in the early 1990s at what was then known as Essex Community College, in the Disability Support Services office.

 During her time in higher education, Dr. Schulz has held different positions but returned to supporting students with disabilities in 2008 at The University of Baltimore.
 She considers what she does as “coming home.”
-She continues to be a leader in her field as the current Past President of the state chapter of her national organization as well as a main point of contact for her peers in regards to the provision of accommodations.
+She continues to be a leader in her field as the current Past President of the state chapter of her national organization as well as a main point of contact for her peers in regard to the provision of accommodations.

-Dr. Schulz fully believes that part of the responsibility of her position and the office’s mission, besides the provision of reasonable and appropriate accommodations, is to help students registered with the office transition to the workforce with a focus of how their classroom accommodations also make this transition.
+Dr. Schulz fully believes that part of the responsibility of her position and the office’s mission, besides the provision of reasonable and appropriate accommodations, is to help students registered with the office transition to the workforce with a focus on how their classroom accommodations also make this transition.

-During the course of her tenure in her current position, Dr. Schulz has given numerous presentations about reasonable and appropriate accommodations, assistive technology and self-advocacy; all relatable to the transition to the workforce.
-She sponsors a federal program each fall, Workforce Recruitment Program, that connects students with disabilities with potential federal hiring managers in hopes of finding internship or part-time and/or full-time employment with the federal government.
+During the course of her tenure in her current position, Dr. Schulz has given numerous presentations about reasonable and appropriate accommodations, assistive technology, and self-advocacy; all relatable to the transition to the workforce.
+She sponsors a federal program each fall, the Workforce Recruitment Program, that connects students with disabilities with potential federal hiring managers in hopes of finding an internship or part-time and/or full-time employment with the federal government.
 Recently she was interviewed by the monthly publication, Disability Compliance in Higher Education, about this program.

-In her spare time Dr. Schulz loves spending time with her family and dogs and is an avid reader.
+In her spare time, Dr. Schulz loves spending time with her family and dogs and is an avid reader.